-If there is time, the larvngoscope may be of great aid in diagnosis and extraction, employing cocaine in the adult and chloroform in children.
+If there is time, the laryngoscope may be of great aid in diagnosis and extraction, employing cocaine in the adult and chloroform in children.

-In the hands of the skilled, the bronchoscope often furnishes a happy solution to the difficulty (Fig. 354).
-It is to be hoped that the technic of bronchoscopy, now familiar only to the specialists, will soon be popularized with the profession at In cases less urgent, the X-ray may be used to locate the substance.
+In the hands of the skilled, the bronchoscope often furnishes a happy solution to the difficulty (Fig. 277).
+In cases less urgent, the "X-ray" may be used to locate the substance.